Haseeb1399/Notes/Research-Notes/Research/Key-Value or SQL data layer.md

 	2. Response_keys + Dummy_Keys + (F_r Keys) using BST = key_array
 	3. Send to server: Select Col2 from table1 where col1 in key_array
 	4. Follow Waffle protocol (Save in Cache, delete from server, write back)
+4. Select col1 from table1 where 10<=col1<20 (between 10 and 20):
+	1. Assuming we have the BST for URS/BRC on proxy, find the keys for Waffle A. Send it a request
+	2. Parse out doc_ids for Waffle B. Send a select col2 from table1 where id in(range)

 *Insert:*
 1. Insert into table1 (col1,col2,col3) values (x,y,z)